pdenya/cctimesheet/README.md

 **Q: Why 15-minute blocks instead of exact time?**
 A: 15-minute blocks provide a standard billing increment and naturally filter out idle time while remaining accurate for professional timesheets.

+**Q: What does the `--group-time` flag do?**
+A: By default, if you work on multiple projects during the same 15-minute block, each project counts that block separately.
+With `--group-time` (`-g`), unique timeblocks are counted only once across all filtered projects, preventing double-counting when multitasking.

 **Q: Can I use this for invoicing?**
 A: Yes!
 The output provides verifiable timestamps and session IDs for audit purposes.
 Consider adding your own verification process.